Agile Development Methodology: MVP Strategies and Best Practices

 • Pros: Focuses on efficiency and waste reduction, which can accelerate the development process and reduce costs.

-• Cons: Its rigorous focus on streamlining might overlook the potential for adding features that are initially seen as non-essential but can increase product value.
+• Cons: Its rigorous focus on streamlining might overlook the potential for adding features initially seen as non-essential but can increase product value.

-• Pros: It is highly structured, which allows for detailed upfront planning, clear milestones, and better budget control.
+• Pros: It is highly structured, allowing detailed upfront planning, clear milestones, and better budget control.
 This can be advantageous for projects with strict regulatory requirements.

 • Cons: There is limited flexibility to adapt to changes, and if the project deviates from initial plans, it may result in delays and higher expenses.